The Clayer: Surfacing

-You will have unlimited access to the videos and course information throughout the duration of the e-course (September 23rd thru October 21st) plus for two more months after the course ends until December 21st.
+You will have unlimited access to the videos and course information throughout the duration of the e-course (July 14th to August, 22nd, 2014) plus for two more months after the course ends until October 22nd, 2014.
 After that you will no longer have access to the course information or videos.

 26. What if I never sign into the class, watch the videos, or do any of the assignments during the time of e-course.
 Will I able to get a refund?